aabouzaid/telegraf-flume-plugin/README.md

 # Flume metrics collector
 I didn't find Apache Flume plugin for [Telegraf](https://github.com/influxdata/telegraf), so I found that it's nice to have one.

-The metrics source are hard codded, and you can run a simple http server to test it.

 ## Test it.
 Download Telegraf if you don't have it, then copy flume.go to the following path:
 ```